tomerBARZ/the-universal-mission-for-dcs-world/README.md

 ### VERY high priority

+- All new AI wingman system
 - New objectives: helicopter (drop/pickup units...), CAP, CAS, OCA (airbase attack)
-- New menu for enemy contacts report, allowing both to quiery AWACS reports and to ask other AI pilots about what they see in the air and on the ground
 - Support for Germany theater
+- Support for more factions and five different time periods (World War 2, Korea war, Vietnam war, late Cold war, Modern)

 ### High priority

 - Additional and better radio messages
   - More "flavor" radio messages ("fence in" when player approaches the AO, etc) so the world will feel more alive
-- All new AI wingman system
 - Better balancing of the player career awards and promotions
 - Better use of context for "ambient" radio messages (should only warn of a SAM launch if an AI pilot is there to witness it, etc)
 - Friendly air defenses
 - Laser designation of targets by JTAC
 - Support for all missing DCS World theaters
-- Support for more factions and five different time periods (World War 2, Korea war, Vietnam war, late Cold war, Modern)

 ### Medium priority